Atom (Ryan Choi): Brightest Day

+Convergence

+In the Convergence crossover, when the alternate Brainiac miniaturized the universe of the New Earth, Ryan appears to be alive and confronts Ray Palmer, who was battling the Angor universe's Barracuda.
+Ryan reveals that after his death, his consciousness had survived in the universe where the Atoms' masses are shifted to whenever they change size.
+He later returns to the realm of the living after appropriating the flesh from Ray's severed hand to create a new body for himself.
+After Barracuda is defeated, the two Atoms work together to defeat Deathstroke, avenging Ryan's murder.

 DC Rebirth

 Ryan makes his official debut in the new DC Rebirth continuity as a teenage genius Ivy League college student tutored by Ray Palmer.
 Palmer reveals his identity as the Atom and enlists Ryan's help in fighting crime, talking to Ray from his lab in a tech support role.
 One day, after many adventures together, Ray goes missing.
 A week later, Ryan finds a message from Palmer along with one of his size-changing belts, asking the youth to come find him in the Microverse because he got stuck there when exploring a change in time and space.
 After receiving another scolding from Dean Plumm, Ryan heads back to the lab, using the bio-belt that Ray gave him to travel there through the Wi-Fi.
 When he arrives, he is met by Batman and Lobo who are there to recruit Ray Palmer into the new Justice League of America.
 Discovering that Ray is missing, Batman decides to leave until Lobo asks Ryan if he wrote down various equations to update the bio-belt on a blackboard.
 Impressed, Lobo decides that Batman should recruit Ryan, despite Batman not wanting to put him in danger.
 Lobo says it is Ryan's choice, and Ryan joins the JLA and sometime later, heads to Vanity, Oregon, to recruit the Ray into the team.

-In the 2025 series Justice League: The Atom Project, Ryan and Ray work to reverse the aftermath of Absolute Power, when several heroes had their powers swapped and some had them transferred to civilians.
+In the 2025 series Justice League: The Atom Project, Ray and Ryan work to reverse the aftermath of Absolute Power, in which many heroes had their powers stolen by the Amazo army.
+When the Amazos were destroyed, most of the heroes regained their powers, but some were unable to regain their powers, which were transferred to other heroes or civilians.

 Powers and abilities

 Ryan Choi's abilities stand identical to that of his mentor and friend Ray Palmer, the original Atom.
 Having the capability to change size, mass, and weight at will through a dwarf star powered device known as the Quantum Bio-Belt, he can shrink down beyond the particle scale.
 This enables Ryan, in his own words, to miniaturize himself while retaining full physique at this level.
 Initially, he could only do so due to the belt his predecessor's enemy, Lady Chronos had made for him.
-Ryan later gains small microorganisms inside his body that give him innate size-changing abilities.
+Ryan also gains small microorganisms inside his body that give him innate size-changing abilities, albeit later in his development.